 - Will sting on application of many products, even water

 Though it shares a similar name to atopic dermatitis, seborrhoeic dermatitis has a big difference – it occurs in the oilier areas of the body.
 Think your face, check and back.
 It’s the least well known of the common causes of redness.
 Unlike eczema, it’s not a lack of lubricating oils, but rather an abundance of them that is the problem.
 This oil feeds the natural fungi that live on the skin, and can lead to their overproduction.
-Yeast produce fatty acids as waste, which trigger an inflammatory response in the skin.
+These well-fed yeast produce fatty acids as waste, which trigger an inflammatory response in the skin.
 Seborrhoeic dermatitis is the cause behind dandruff.

 What does seborrhoeic dermatitis look/feel like?

 - Oily skin

 - Pink, patchy rash that is rough to the touch

 - Small flakes, sometimes yellow

 - Inflamed hair follicles (tiny red dots, often on chest)

 This is a condition related to ‘chicken skin’ on the back of the arms.
 Both are caused by a genetic predisposition to keratin buildup.
 Chronic excess keratin – a main component of skin and hair cells – can become stuck in the pores of the face which leads to tiny blockages.